OpenCity: Reception

 OpenCity achieved a broad spread as free and open-source and freeware video game, and was downloaded directly from SourceForge between 2003 and May 2017 over 190,000 times according to the SF download statistic.
-OpenCity was also directly integrated in many Linux distributions: Fedora, Debian, Arch Linux, SuSE, Slackware, Ubuntu, Pardus, Frugalware.
+OpenCity has also been packaged for many Linux distributions: Fedora, Debian, SuSE, Slackware, Ubuntu, Pardus, Frugalware.
 OpenCity has been reviewed as "well made 3D remake" of SimCity by Chip.de in 2013.